 Every year more and more Australians fly Ansett for their holidays than any other airline.
-With our associate airlines we cover more of Australia than anybody else.

 And our jet services to major Australian ports connect with all international flights.

 So, why don't you see Australia the same way more Australians prefer to see it?